Interleukin-27 potentiates CD8+ T-cell-mediated anti-tumor immunity in chronic lymphocytic leukemia

 Abstract

-Chronic Lymphocytic Leukemia (CLL) cells are highly dependent on interactions with the immunosuppressive tumor microenvironment (TME) for survival and proliferation.
+Chronic lymphocytic leukemia (CLL) cells are highly dependent on interactions with the immunosuppressive tumor microenvironment (TME) for survival and proliferation.
 In the search for novel treatments, pro-inflammatory cytokines have emerged as candidates to reactivate the immune system.
-Among those, IL-27 has recently gained attention, but its effects differ among malignancies.
+Among those, interleukin 27 (IL-27) has recently gained attention, but its effects differ among malignancies.
 Here, we utilized the Eμ-TCL1 and EBI3 knock-out mouse models as well as clinical samples from patients to investigate the role of IL-27 in CLL.
 Characterization of murine leukemic spleens revealed that the absence of IL-27 leads to enhanced CLL development and a more immunosuppressive TME in transgenic mice.
 Gene-profiling of T-cell subsets from EBI3 knock-out highlighted transcriptional changes in the CD8+ T-cell population associated with T-cell activation, proliferation, and cytotoxicity.
-We also observed an increased anti-tumor activity of CD8+ T cells in presence of IL-27 ex vivo with murine and clinical samples.
+We also observed an increased anti-tumor activity of CD8+ T cells in the presence of IL-27 ex vivo with murine and clinical samples.
 Notably, IL-27 treatment led to the reactivation of autologous T cells from CLL patients.
 Finally, we detected a decrease in IL-27 serum levels during CLL development in both pre-clinical and patient samples.
-Altogether, we demonstrated that IL-27 has a strong antitumorigenic role in CLL and postulate this cytokine as a promising treatment or adjuvant for this malignancy.
+Altogether, we demonstrated that IL-27 has a strong anti-tumorigenic role in CLL and postulate this cytokine as a promising treatment or adjuvant for this malignancy.

 Original languageEnglish